Is this a Prime Time To acquire OGE Energy Corp. (OGE) stock - The Dwinnex

 Dividends & Splits

-The forward annual dividend rate for OGE is 1.66, which was 1.64 in the trailing 12 months.
-Against a Trailing Annual Dividend Yield of 4.26%, it implies a Forward Annual Dividend Yield of 4.29%.
+In the trailing 12 months, OGE’s forward annual dividend rate was 1.64, compared to 1.66 this year.
+Against a Trailing Annual Dividend Yield of 4.34%, it implies a Forward Annual Dividend Yield of 4.38%.
 The stock’s 5-year Average Dividend Yield is 4.18.
 The current Payout Ratio is 49.40% for OGE, which recently paid a dividend on Apr 27, 2023 with an ex-dividend date of Apr 05, 2023.
 Stock splits for the company last occurred on Jul 01, 2013 when the company split stock in a 2:1 ratio.

 Earnings Estimates

-The company has 4 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 4 different market analysts.
 On average, analysts expect EPS of $0.37 for the current quarter, with a high estimate of $0.84 and a low estimate of $0.15, while EPS last year was $1.39.
 The consensus estimate for the next quarter is $0.41, with high estimates of $0.48 and low estimates of $0.22.

 Analysts are recommending an EPS of between $2.04 and $1.99 for the fiscal current year, implying an average EPS of $2.01.
 EPS for the following year is $2.12, with 8 analysts recommending between $2.2 and $2.05.